 Digital Graphics and Illustrations

 When I was in art school in the late 80s, the computer was still a novelty, used mostly for word processing and spreadsheets.
-But by the mid-90s it had taken-over design.
-The introduction of the computer has had almost as great an impact as the invention of the printing press in 1450.
-It seemed logical therefore that I begin to move into the digital realm.
-Although I know many traditionally trained artists who hate the idea of using computers, I never had such a phobia.
-In fact, I had been experimenting with computers since the late 70s, when I learned how to write programs in Basic.
+But by the late-90s it had taken-over design.
+The introduction of the computer has had almost as great an impact as the invention of the printing press did in 1450.
+It seemed logical to me therefore that I should begin to explore the artistic possibilities of the digital realm.
+Although I knew many traditionally trained artists who hated the idea of using computers, I never had such a phobia.
+In fact, I had been experimenting with computers since the late 70s, when I first learned how to write programs in Basic.

 These pieces were created using one or more computer-based design applications, primarily Adobe Illustrator and/or Photoshop.
-A few also utilize hand-drawn elements that have been scanned and integrated into the piece.
+A few also utilize hand-drawn elements or photos that have been scanned and integrated into the piece.